Francis B. De Witt: Congress

-De Witt was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).

-He was an unsuccessful candidate for reelection in 1896.
+DeWitt was elected as a Republican to the 54th United States Congress, where he served a single term from March 4, 1895, to March 3, 1897, and was an unsuccessful candidate for reelection in 1896.

-Later career and death
+Later life

-He resumed agricultural pursuits near Paulding, Ohio.

-He moved to Standish, Michigan, in 1903 and resumed the practice of law.

-He served as register of deeds.

-He served as member of the Michigan House of Representatives 1920-1922.

-De Witt was elected prosecuting attorney of Arenac County, Michigan, in 1926.
+After leaving Congress he resumed farming near Paulding.
+In 1903 De Witt relocated to Standish, Michigan, and returned to the practice of law.
+He served as register of deeds from 1911 to 1920 and represented his district in the Michigan House of Representatives from 1920 to 1922.
+He was elected prosecuting attorney of Arenac County, Michigan in 1926 and reelected in 1928, serving in that office until his death.

-He was reelected in 1928 and served until his death in Standish, Michigan, on March 21, 1929.

-He was interred in Live Oak Cemetery, Paulding, Ohio.
+De Witt died in Standish, Michigan, on March 21, 1929, at the age of 80.
+He was interred in Live Oak Cemetery in Paulding, Ohio.